uwdata/mosaic/docs/examples/flights-10m.md

 # Cross-Filter Flights (10M)

 Histograms showing arrival delay, departure time, and distance flown for 10 million flights.
-Once loaded, automatically-generated indexes enable efficient cross-filtered selections.
+Once loaded, automatic pre-aggregation optimizations enable efficient cross-filtered selections.

 _You may need to wait a few seconds for the dataset to load._